sneha1342/ECON4970-White_Collar_Crimes/README.md

 #### Figure 3:
 <img src = "https://github.com/sneha1342/ECON4970-Final-Project-/blob/main/Top%20Industries%20with%20Illegal%20Trans.png" alt = "Logo" width="560">

 The bar chart in **Figure 3** highlights the industries with the highest number of illegal transactions in certain countries.
 Brazil again has the most illicit transactions i.e. 127, but in the Arms Trade industry.
 This finding, thereby, supports the study discussed in the above section.
 The Casinos industry in United Arab Emirates, on the other hand, has the least but significant amount of illicit transactions.
 This might be because Casinos are a major hub in the UAE to most illegal activities and most of the black money can easily be converted into white.
-Apart from these two, other industries with slightly higher fraud activities are Finance, Luxury Goods, and Construction.
+Apart from Arms Trade and Casinos, other industries with slightly higher fraud activities are Finance, Luxury Goods, and Construction.
 These also play a major role in illicit activities as they involve transactions of large amounts in general.